Best 90s Country Singers – 53 Artists and Bands to Know About

 Count Me In 1997

 Deana Carter burst onto the scene with her massive hit “Strawberry Wine,” a song that captured the nostalgia of young love.
 Carter’s blend of country-pop and relatable lyrics made her a standout in the ‘90s.
-Though her career peaked with her debut album, her songs left a lasting impact on the decade’s country music.

 33. LeAnn Rimes